Salmon Fishing Brilliance

-These 2 chaps in the photograph were a father & son team and I'd personally known the father for over 30 years.
+These 2 chaps in the photograph were a father & son team and I'd personally known the father for over 35 years.
 He'd contacted me to treat his 12 year old son to a day with myself up on the River Tay as a Christmas gift.
-None of us truly realised what lay ahead and even for myself after being involved in many hundreds of salmon captures I was even quite surprised as to how the fishing day unfolded.
+None of us truly realised what lay ahead and even for myself after being involved in many salmon captures over the decades I was even quite surprised as to how the fishing day unfolded.

 Learning Salmon Fishing Basics